sjtuytc/UnboundedNeRFPytorch/README.md

 Welcome to star and watch this project, thank you very much!

 ## 2. News
+- [2022.8.31] Training Mega-NeRF on the Waymo dataset.
 - [2022.8.24] Support the full Mega-NeRF pipeline.
 - [2022.8.18] Support all previous papers in weekly classified NeRF.
 - [2022.8.17] Support classification in weekly NeRF.